grantmcconnaughey/Lintly/README.md

 At the minimum, Lintly needs to know the following information to determine how to post the correct GitHub PR Review:

 - GitHub API key
+    - Generate your own [API Key here](https://github.com/settings/tokens/new).
+Be sure to select the `repo:status` scope so that Lintly can post commit statuses.
 - GitHub repository
     > Note: Some Continuous Integration tools will provide this value automatically.
 - Pull Request number